 Granted, these issues are only ones a purist — like me — would give a rat’s ass about.
 But given how many purist jazz fans there are…

-But then, these issues wouldn’t be, well, issues if the music on Afro Blue Impressions wasn’t so engaging.
+these issues wouldn’t be, well, issues if the music on Afro Blue Impressions wasn’t so engaging.
 And the fact that this album sounds even better now than it did before.
 Which is why, until someone releases Chasin’ The Train: John Coltrane Live In Berlin 1963 and Traneing In: The Complete Stockholm 1963 Concert, or whatever they’ll be called, this new edition of John Coltrane’s Afro Blue Impressions will do just nicely.